Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 7% flat tax on foreign-sourced income for qualifying foreign retirees relocating to eligible municipalities, available for up to 10 years.

-Work RightsRestricted to business ownership only.Full rights to employment and business activity.
+Work RightsRestricted to business ownership only.Full rights to employment and business activities.

-Family InclusionThree generations: spouse, children, parents, and grandparents.Two generations: spouse, children, and dependent parents.
+Family InclusionThree generations: spouse, children, parents, and grandparents.Three generations: Spouse, children, and dependent parents.

 Benefits of the Italy Investor Visa and the Greece Golden Visa

-• Tangible asset ownership: Greece gives investors the chance to acquire a physical real estate asset that can appreciate in value or be used as a vacation home.
+• Tangible asset ownership: Greece gives investors the chance to acquire a real estate asset that can appreciate or be used as a vacation home.

-• Low property entry point: Both programs have entry points starting at €250,000, but for different purposes: Greece, through commercial-to-residential property conversions or historical building restorations, Italy, through innovative start-ups.
+• Low entry point: Both programs have entry points starting at €250,000, but for different purposes: Greece, through commercial-to-residential property conversions or historical building restorations, Italy, through innovative startups.

-• Family inclusion: Both Greece and the Itaky Golden Visa allow family to be included under the main applicant.
-Greece allows spouses, children up to 21, and dependent parents and even grandparents, while Italy includes up to two generations.
+• Family inclusion: Both Greece and the Italy Golden Visa allow family to be included under the main applicant.
+Greece allows spouses, children up to 21, and dependent parents, and Italy includes up to three generations as well.

 • Retirement tax benefits: Greece offers a 7% flat tax on all foreign-sourced income (pensions, dividends, and rentals) for 15 years, and Italy attracts high earners who can opt for a €300,000 lump-sum tax that covers all global income, regardless of its total amount.

-• High yield potential: Greece also offers the potential to generate 4%–6% passive income through long-term rentals, as short-term/Airbnb rentals are restricted for 2026 applicants.
+• High yield potential: Greece also offers the potential to generate 4%–6% passive income through long-term rentals, as short-term/Airbnb rentals are restricted for current applicants.

-• Zero stay requirements: Both golden visa programs have no requirement to live in the country or spend any minimum number of days in the country to maintain residency.
+• Zero stay requirements: Both golden visa programs have no requirement to live in the country or spend any minimum number of days there to maintain residency.
+It is important to note that physical presence is a requirement for permanent residency after five years and eventually, citizenship after 10 years.

 Italy vs Greece Golden Visa Eligibility Requirements